Zermil/mathEval/README.md

 # MathEval
-Single header "style" C++ library for evaluating simple mathematical expressions, allows for functions (positive and negative) `(max, cos, sin)` and constant variables `(pi, e, rc)` as well as negative and decimal numbers.
+Single header "style" C++ library for evaluating simple mathematical expressions, allows for functions (positive and negative) like: `(max, cos, sin)` and constant variables like: `(pi, e)` as well as negative and decimal numbers, with an option to extend it with other, simple, variables and functions.

 ## Quick start
 ```cpp